Why Closed Captioning is necessary?

 Captions can be closed (always visible) or open.
 Closed captioning is more common because it lets each viewer choose whether they want the captions(subtitle) to be turned off or on.

-Closed captions are passed on as a special coded signal sent along with the video, and need a decoder in television or cable box to see them.
+are passed on as a special coded signal sent along with the video, and need a decoder in television or cable box to see them.

 The FFC requires all the Spanish and English programs seen on TV in the USA to be Closed Captioned.
 It is also similar for other countries.
 ADA Section 508 regulations contain stringent captioning requirements for the organizations that get funding from the Federal government which includes most academic institutions.